Matheus-OAMK/Rulers/README.md

 # [Rulers](https://rulers-sh.com/index.html)
-### This project is made for OAMK web development project course, as final project of first year. </h3>
+### This project was made for OAMK web development project course, as the final project of the first year. </h3>

 ## Description

 The objective of this project was to develop a compact web-based application that enables users to register, engage with the platform, and preserve their information.
-In accordance with the specified criteria, we have created ***Rulers*** - a web application that offers users the ability to authenticate, acquire cards, participate in card games, and manage their own collection of cards.
+Following the specified criteria, we have created ***Rulers*** - a web application that offers users the ability to authenticate, acquire cards, participate in card games, and manage their own collection of cards.

 ## The process
 The project duration was 7 week.
-Our process began with the creation of a user-centered backlog, followed by the establishment of requirements derived from said backlog.
+Our process began with the creation of a user-centred backlog, followed by the establishment of requirements derived from the said backlog.
 We followed Scrum as a project development system and used Hacknplan as the project development tool.
 Each week one of us took the role of Scrum master.
-We started the sprints by defining the tasks ended the sprint with a sprint review.
+We started the sprints by defining the tasks and ended the sprint with a sprint review.
 We had a meeting every weekday and meeting durations were flexible.
 You can visit our [hacknPlan](https://app.hacknplan.com/p/183399/kanban?categoryId=0&boardId=506202) to see the project development process in detail.

 ### You can visit Rulers by clicking [here](https://rulers-sh.com/).